Also visit my gallery With Pictures from some of my trips outdoors. Click Picture below.

 Some horisontal branches are pegged in place (wooden pegs) and the whole construction is covered with poles, birch bark and peat/turf.

-Left is a picture of how the frame is joined together.
+Below is a picture of how the frame is joined together.

 There are two types of gamme.
 The oldest types have a smoke opening in the roof and are heated with a fireplace in the middle of the floor.